Chapter 2. File System Structure and Maintenance

 /dev/sdbXcan also be

 /etc/directory is reserved for configuration files that are local to the machine.
-It should contain no binaries; any binaries should be moved to
+It should not contain any binaries; if there are any binaries, move them to

 /etc/skel/directory stores "skeleton" user files, which are used to populate a home directory when a user is first created.
 Applications also store their configuration files in this directory and may reference them when executed.
 The